Thomas Becket: Cult in the Middle Ages

-As the scion of a mercantile dynasty of later centuries, Mercers, Becket was much regarded as a Londoner by citizens and adopted as London's co-patron saint with St Paul: both appear on the seals of the city and of the Lord Mayor.
-The Bridge House Estates seal has only a Becket image, while his martyrdom shown on the reverse.
+As the scion of a mercantile dynasty of later centuries, Mercers, Becket was much regarded as a Londoner by citizens and adopted as London's co-patron saint with Saint Paul: both appear on the seals of the city and of the Lord Mayor.
+The Bridge House Estates seal has only a Becket image, while his martyrdom is shown on the reverse.